eyal0/optimize_common_cases/README.md

 _Z20process_image_helperILi4000ELi3000EEvv
 ```

-Just as we made a function with a specialized name that included
+Just as we made a function with the name `4000x3000`, the compiler
-`4000` and `3000`, so did the compiler.
+made a function with the name `ILi4000ELi3000EEvv`.

 ### Optimizer